2019-Spring-CSC-386/p00-project-1-rofy-elyor/README.md

 - Initializing constant and global variables
 - Assigning pins to the appropriate components
-- Turning on or off MagLock based on door sensor
+- Turning on or off MagLock with a button

 *Please see attached file: LockPro_Start_Code.ino to view full pseudocode.*